TuckerFaulk/dcms/README.md

 8. Click on the 'Deploy' tab and click on GitHub in the 'Deployment Method'.

 9. Go to 'App connected to GitHub'.
-Search and select the relevent repository and click 'Connect'.
+Search and select the relevant repository and click 'Connect'.

 10. Go to 'Manual Deploy' section and click 'Deploy Branch'.